Update Type: Specimen collection or handling and/or storage changed

 Additional Information

-CRP (C-Reactive Protein) is run on all patients concurrently with A1AT at no additional charge.
-CRP is an indicator of infection, inflammation or necrosis, all of which may cause a spurious A1AT elevation.
-If CRP positive, it is recommended that A1AT be retested in 10-14 days.
 Alpha-1 antitrypsin (A1AT) is a glycoprotein synthesized in the liver and is the main component of the alpha-1 globulins.
+Any inflammatory process can potentially increase serum A1AT levels and mask A1AT deficiency.
+If clinically indicated, C-Reactive Protein testing can be ordered separately to help interpret A1AT results.
 A1AT deficiency may be associated with a characteristic lung disease which occurs early in life (i.e., juvenile emphysema).
 A1AT deficiency is one of the most frequent inborn metabolic errors.
 A1AT should be considered a positive "acute phase protein" because it rises whenever there is tissue injury, necrosis, inflammation, or infection.
 In acute phase reactions, A1AT increases within 12-24 hours, reaching maximum levels in 72-96 hours.
 Therefore, patients with A1AT deficiency who suffer from bronchitis, pneumonia, or similar respiratory inflammation are likely to have falsely normal levels during acute illness.
 A-1 antitrypsin quantitation should be run when alpha-1 globulin in serum protein electrophoresis is low.
 Heterozygous recessive A1AT patients exhibit A1AT levels which are commonly about 60% of normal.
 Homozygous recessive A1AT patients exhibit levels at about 10% of normal.
 Phenotyping is desirable on patients with low values, with abnormal alpha-1 globulin migration on serum protein electrophoresis, and on all patients being worked up for A1AT deficient liver disease.
 The most pathologic A1AT variant is homozygous ZZ.

 Billing